plausible/website/_articles/simple-actionable-and-privacy-compliant-analytics-for-ecommerce-and-saas.md

 These are used by millions of web users who won't be counted in your website statistics.
 It's not uncommon to see 30% or even more of the audience on a website blocking Google Analytics.

 Plausible Analytics is privacy-friendly by default, so it doesn't see the same level of blockage.
+We also have a way for you to [proxy our script as a first-party connection](https://plausible.io/docs/proxy/introduction).
 You may very well see more accurate (and higher) visitor numbers.

 ## Try Plausible Analytics